Enduring Lake Superior Communities program

 What your community gets out of the program:

-• Yearlong technical support and a modest budget to advance your community’s chosen resilience work.
+• Yearlong technical support and a small budget to advance your community’s chosen resilience work.

 • An opportunity to connect with other communities and develop shared experience and learning dedicated to resilience action.